Please read the booking notes and book your stall on the main booking page.

 The Wellington City Council Environmental Health Team requires additional details from all stalls selling food or drink.
 This includes stalls selling sweets, cakes, jams, or chutneys, and stalls selling only drinks.

-Via our online Food and Drink Stall Information form you confirm that you meet prescribed safe food and beverage handling requirements, and you describe how you will be able to wash hands at your stall.
+When you fill in our online Food and Drink Stall Information Form for WCC you confirm that you meet prescribed safe food and beverage handling requirements, and you describe how you will be able to wash hands at your stall.

 Your completed online form is processed by the Council’s Environmental Health Team well in advance of the Newtown Festival.
 On fair day officers from the WCC Environmental Health Team inspect all the Food stalls at the Festival.
 Please note that approved stallholders can be asked to leave the event if they are unable to meet safe food handling requirements on the day.